motaz111/taimuchatto/README.md

-# TaimuChatto
+# Taimuchatto

-TaimuChatto is a full-stack chat application that allows users to communicate in real-time.
+Taimuchatto is a full-stack chat application that allows users to communicate in real-time.
 This project is built using the MERN stack and other modern web technologies.

 ## 🧋 Key Features